CredHub Credential Types

 -----END EXAMPLE RSA PRIVATE KEY------

-If you want to leverage a non-string typed credential, update your release to properly consume the new format.
-The following example shows how to configure a release to accept the certificate and password credential types referenced above.
-The sample Release Job Spec below includes an example to instruct users on how to define the values if they are not using a CredHub credential.
+The following example shows how to configure a release to accept the certificate and password credential types that are previously referenced.
+The following sample Release Job Spec includes an example to instruct users on how to define the values if they are not using a CredHub credential.

 ---